Cupertino, CA

 Architect

-Robert Muir Graves (original, 1962); later renovation by Forrest Richardson
+Robert Muir Graves, Forrest Richardson